buahho/geoip-lookup/README.md

 DESCRIPTION
 ====

-Installs a script that resolve attributes DNS list.
+Installs a script and dependencies that gets geoip location of domains given as input.

 REQUIREMENTS
 ====